xSardine/AMQ-Stuff/Party_Rank_Tools/README.md

 Final step: Go back to the menu on the top left of your screen, select `API and services`, select `OAuth Consent Screen`, scroll down a little and click on `Add User`.
 Enter the email related to the Google Drive account you will use to store your sheets.
 Press save twice and you're done.

-You will have to use your logins the first time.
-A new file `token.json` will be created and will let you use the script without logging in as long as it is in the folder.

 ## 2.2 Uploading every user custom sheet to google drive